Mela User Guide

 Preset Management

-The preset management system in Mela consists of two parts: the Preset Selector and the Preset Browser.
+The preset management system consists of two parts: the preset selector and the preset browser.

 Preset Selector

-The Preset Selector displays the name of the currently selected preset.
-Tapping on it brings up the actions menu, allowing you to perform functions such as saving or exporting the active preset.
+The preset selector displays the name of the currently selected preset.
+Tapping it opens the actions menu, which provides options for saving or exporting the active preset.
 The left and right arrow buttons load the previous and next preset.
-When the Random in Group feature is active, the button icons transform into dice, and tapping them randomly loads presets from the selected preset group.
+When the Random in Group feature is enabled, the button icons change to dice, and tapping them randomly loads presets from the selected preset group.

 Preset Browser

-The disclosure button on the left of the Preset Selector toggles the Preset Browser view.
-The browser interface consists of a list of preset groups containing presets.
+The disclosure button to the left of the preset selector toggles the preset browser.
+The browser interface displays a list of preset groups containing presets.
 There are three types of groups: User, custom, and factory.
-Create custom groups to manage your own presets and those of other artists.
-Presets can be directly saved or imported into the User or a custom group.
-Unlike the User and factory groups, custom groups are not visible to the host.
+Custom groups can be created to organise personal presets and those shared by other artists.
+Presets can be saved or imported directly into the User group or a custom group.
+Unlike User and factory groups, custom groups are not visible to the host.

 Module Reference